Sanglorian/orcus/Orcus Rulebook - current.md

 * **Effect:** This applies regardless of the attack roll result, or if there is no attack roll.

-A creature always knows the effect of a power that has affected it.
+Unless otherwise specified, a creature knows the effect of a power that has affected it.

+### Secondary Attacks

+If a power has a “Secondary Attack” listed, the user of the power can make an attack, contingent on that effect occurring.
+For example, if Secondary Attack is listed under the Hit entry, it only takes place on a hit.

+Secondary attacks use the same keywords, attack, defense and range as the original attack, unless otherwise specified.

 ## “dW”
 The term “dW” refers to weapon dice.
 Every weapon has a given damage die.
 Roll that die as many times as specified, and add up the results.
 For example, if you use a power with a longsword (weapon die: 1d10), and the Hit effect is “3dW damage” that means you do 3d10 damage.
 If it is “3dW + Strength modifier damage” and your Strength modifier is +2, you roll three d10s, add them up and then add 2.